schollz/18000/README.md

 Then to render the album run

 ```
-python3 render.py
+docker run -v `pwd`:/data sc
 ```

-and the entire album will be rendered in 20 minutes
+and the entire album will be rendered in a few seconds.
+(Change album length on line 49 of `render.scd`).